-Below is a list of recent public lectures given.
+Below is a list of recent public lectures I give regularly.
 If you are interested in hosting a talk, you can choose from one of the topics below, or request a specially-tailored talk for your group.

 What is Buddhist Medicine?

-The Buddhist tradition defines itself as a collection of philosophical and practical solutions to the central question of suffering.
-Chief among the forms of suffering Buddhism targets is illness, and Buddhist traditions worldwide have sought to address this central human problem.
-This exploration of the multifaceted tradition of “Buddhist medicine” will introduce a range of Buddhist ideas, practices, and other cultural and social formations that have been popular with Buddhists across cultures.
-Emerging via centuries of interplay, borrowing, and translation between Asian cultures, this body of healing knowledge represents the “missing link” in the history of Asian medicine.
+The Buddhist tradition defines itself as a collection of philosophical and practical solutions to ameliorate suffering.
+Illness is among the chief forms of suffering, and Buddhist traditions worldwide have sought to address this central human problem for millennia.
+This talk explores the multifaceted tradition of “Buddhist medicine.”
+It introduces a range of Buddhist ideas, practices, and other cultural and social formations that Buddhists across the world have utilized in seeking health and preventing disease.
+This body of healing knowledge emerged via centuries of interplay, borrowing, and translation between Asian cultures in the premodern period, and is now practiced all over the world in diverse and locally-specific ways.

-This talk is best for: Medical Humanities, Religious Studies, Asian Studies, Philosophy, Practitioners of Buddhism and/or meditation, General Interest.
+This talk is best for: Medical Humanities, Religious Studies, Asian Studies, Philosophy, practitioners of Buddhism and/or meditation, general interest, public libraries.

-The so-called “Mindfulness Revolution” sweeping through mainstream American popular culture has tended to overshadow both the deep historical roots of the connections between Buddhism and health, as well as the diversity of those Buddhist healing methods beyond merely meditation.
+The so-called “Mindful Revolution” has tended to overshadow both the deep historical roots of the connections between Buddhism and health, as well as the diversity of those Buddhist healing methods.
 This talk places the contemporary focus on the health benefits of mindfulness within the history of Buddhist engagements with medicine.
 It outlines the many rich and complex approaches to healing that have been (and still are) used in Buddhist communities, and will suggest directions for further historical and clinical research beyond mindfulness.

 With the flourishing of the Silk Roads in the first centuries C.E., the two relatively independent worlds of Indo-European and East Asian medicine came into sustained conversation for the first time.
 This moment in history represents one of the most significant and best-documented instances of cross-cultural medical exchange in the pre-modern world, and Buddhism played a surprisingly central role in facilitating this exchange.
 While many sources of Indo-Sinitic medical exchange are no longer extant, a survey of medieval Chinese Buddhist texts from approximately 150-1000 C.E. finds that Indo-European medical terminology, doctrines, and metaphors were carried to China as part and parcel of the transmission of the philosophies and practices of the religion.
 These texts reveal that medicine and religion were intimately intertwined in medieval Asia, but they also demonstrate intriguing resonances with the globalization of Buddhism in the contemporary period.

-This talk is best for: History, Religious Studies, Asian Studies, Practitioners of Asian medicine.
+This talk is best for: Religious Studies, Asian Studies, Translation Studies, History.

 The Jivaka Project (www.jivaka.net) is a digital humanities and documentary film project about the role of Buddhist institutions, practices, and cultural orientations in the healthcare system of Greater Philadelphia.
 Seeking to bring more diverse voices into the contemporary conversation about Buddhism and wellbeing, the project also sheds light on the multifaceted health practices of Asian immigrant communities in a major US metropolitan area.
 This talk discusses the ethnographic research, pedagogical methods, and community engaged scholarship in the making of the Jivaka Project.

-This talk is best for: Medical Humanities, Religious Studies, Critical Pedagogy, Engaged Scholarship, Practitioners of Buddhism and/or meditation.
+This talk is best for: Medical Humanities, Religious Studies, Pedagogy, Student Engagement, practitioners of Buddhism and/or meditation.

 Mindfulness: A Balanced Introduction